elysium-suite/aeacus/README.md

 ## Information Gathering

-The `aeacus` binary supports gathering information on the system (especially for Windows) in cases where it's tough to gather what the scoring system can see.
+The `aeacus` binary supports gathering information on Windows in cases where it's tough to gather what the scoring system can see.

 Print information with `./aeacus info {type}` where `{type}` is one the following:

 ### Linux
-- N/A (atm)
+- N/A (There are always better, easy command line options.)

 ### Windows
 - packages